Mingyuli1996/Notes-for-Ming/CFA学习笔记.md

 ### Introduction to the Global Investment Performance Standards

+The reason why the GIPS standards were created

+The parties the GIPS standards apply to

+The group served by the standards

+Construction and purpose of composites in performance reporting

+The requirements for verification

 ### The GIPS Standards

 Key features of the GIPS standards

 Fundamentals of compliance

+Scope of the GIPS standards

+Conflict between the GIPS standards and local regulations

 9 major sections of the GIPS standards